awsdocs/amazon-sqs-developer-guide/doc_source/sqs-server-side-encryption.md

 In the unlikely event of being unable to reach AWS KMS, Amazon SQS continues to use the cached data key until a connection is reestablished\.

 **Customer Master Key ID**
-The alias, alias ARN, key ID, or key ARN of an AWS\-managed customer master key \(CMK\) or a custom CMK—in your account or in another account\.
-While the alias of the AWS\-managed CMK for Amazon SQS is always `alias/aws/sqs`, the alias of a custom CMK can, for example, be `alias/MyAlias`\.
+The alias, alias ARN, key ID, or key ARN of an AWS managed customer master key \(CMK\) or a custom CMK—in your account or in another account\.
+While the alias of the AWS managed CMK for Amazon SQS is always `alias/aws/sqs`, the alias of a custom CMK can, for example, be `alias/MyAlias`\.
 You can use these CMKs to protect the messages in Amazon SQS queues\.
 Keep the following in mind:
-+ If you don't specify a custom CMK, Amazon SQS uses the AWS\-managed CMK for Amazon SQS\.
++ If you don't specify a custom CMK, Amazon SQS uses the AWS managed CMK for Amazon SQS\.
 For instructions on creating custom CMKs, see [Creating Keys](http://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.
-+ The first time you use the AWS Management Console to specify the AWS\-managed CMK for Amazon SQS for a queue, AWS KMS creates the AWS\-managed CMK for Amazon SQS\.
++ The first time you use the AWS Management Console to specify the AWS managed CMK for Amazon SQS for a queue, AWS KMS creates the AWS managed CMK for Amazon SQS\.
-+ Alternatively, the first time you use the `SendMessage` or `SendMessageBatch` action on a queue with SSE enabled, AWS KMS creates the AWS\-managed CMK for Amazon SQS\.
++ Alternatively, the first time you use the `SendMessage` or `SendMessageBatch` action on a queue with SSE enabled, AWS KMS creates the AWS managed CMK for Amazon SQS\.
 You can create CMKs, define the policies that control how CMKs can be used, and audit CMK usage using the **Encryption Keys** section of the AWS KMS console or using AWS KMS actions\.
 For more information about CMKs, see [Customer Master Keys](http://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys) in the *AWS Key Management Service Developer Guide*\.
 For more examples of CMK identifiers, see [KeyId](http://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html#API_DescribeKey_RequestParameters) in the *AWS Key Management Service API Reference*\.
 There are additional charges for using AWS KMS\.
 For more information, see [How Do I Estimate My AWS KMS Usage Costs?](#sqs-estimate-kms-usage-costs) and [AWS Key Management Service Pricing](https://aws.amazon.com/kms/pricing)\.

 ## How Does the Data Key Reuse Period Work?<a name="sqs-how-does-the-data-key-reuse-period-work"></a>

-Amazon SQS uses a single customer master key \(either the AWS\-managed CMK for Amazon SQS or a custom CMK\) to provide [envelope encryption](http://docs.aws.amazon.com/kms/latest/developerguide/workflow.html#envelope_encryption) and decryption of multiple Amazon SQS messages during the *data key reuse period*\.
+Amazon SQS uses a single customer master key \(either the AWS managed CMK for Amazon SQS or a custom CMK\) to provide [envelope encryption](http://docs.aws.amazon.com/kms/latest/developerguide/workflow.html#envelope_encryption) and decryption of multiple Amazon SQS messages during the *data key reuse period*\.
 To make the most of the [data key reuse period](#sqs-sse-key-terms), keep the following in mind:
 + A shorter reuse period provides better security but results in more calls to AWS KMS, which might incur charges beyond the Free Tier\.
 + Although the data key is cached separately for encryption and for decryption, the reuse period applies to both copies of the data key\.
 + [Principals](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html#Principal) \(AWS accounts or IAM users\) don't share data keys \(messages sent by unique principals always get unique data keys\)\.
 Thus, the volume of calls to AWS KMS is a multiple of the number of unique principals in use during the data key reuse period: